FatmaMohamed4/Sticky-Notes/README.md

 this is a  simple Sticky notes app you can :
-    //add Note
+    add Note
-    //delete Note
+    delete Note
-    //get Note by their _id
+    get Note by their _id
-    //get all Notes
+    get all Notes
-    //update Note
+    update Note

     and to test populate() , you should use